Are you planning a weekend trip to Barcelona in Spain? What a great choice of destination! Barcelona is one of our favourite European cities.

 Vincci Gala

-If you are interested to stay in a 19th-century palace then you should book a room at the Vincci Gala.
+If you are interested in staying in a 19th-century palace then you should book a room at the Vincci Gala.
 The palace has been refurbished into a luxurious hotel; however, the original facade, staircase, and flooring have been preserved.
 Thus, it provides a balance of traditional architecture as well as modern design.
 Each room comprises air conditioning, complimentary WiFi, a private bathroom with toiletries, a minibar and a TV.
-The hotel offers a breakfast buffet as there are a restaurant and snack bar available within the premises.
+The hotel offers a breakfast buffet as there is a restaurant and snack bar available within the premises.

 Address: Ronda Sant Pere 32 Eixample

 Latest Guest Review: The location is good, actually a 7-minute walk from Placa Catalunya.
 The hotel is very clean and well taken care of.
 The room was good and spotless (balcony facing back).
-Staff were kind even though we had almost no interaction with them.
+The staff were kind even though we had almost no interaction with them.

 Things to Do in Barcelona on a weekend